maromcik/edumdns/edumdns/README.md

 ## Server Functionality

-The server component (`edumdns_server`) provides the core functionality for managing the distributed EduMDNS system:
+The server component (`edumdns_server`) provides the core functionality for managing the distributed edumDNS system:

 ### Probe Management